 A: We are always hiring and processing for upcoming cadet classes.
 We accept applications at our Applicant Processing Detail office Monday – Friday from 8 a.m. to 4:00 p.m., excluding city holidays.
 If you live further than one hundred miles from San Antonio, refer to the first page of our downloadable application to learn how you can mail your application to us.

 A: We do not offer a lateral transfer program, however, we offer a Modified Training Academy for current or prior law enforcement officers who have served at least three years active service as a full-time, paid police officer in a patrol function.
 Law Enforcement Officers must meet the modified academy requirements as well as all pre-employment eligiblity requirements.
 A complete listing of requirements can be found by clicking here.

 A: You do not have to pay a fee to attend the San Antonio Police Academy.
 You receive a salary while attending the academy and receive benefits as a City of San Antonio employee.
 For more information about the pay and benefits structure, click here.

 A: No, our academy is not a live-in academy.
 You will attend the academy Monday through Friday from 7:45 a.m. to 4:30 p.m. (specialized training will be done at night and on weekends).

-A: Once we accept your application, the entire process can take up to six months.
+A: Once we accept your application, the entire process can take several months.
 This is dependent on the number of applications received and the extent of your background.

 A: A personal resume will not be accepted.